Pugnacious/blog/_posts/chaotica/2022-07-18-Chaotica-Intermediate-Linear-Tiles.md

 #### Opening Blurs

-First, I'm going to open the software and create a new world.
+First, I'm going to open Chaotica and create a new world.
 Next I'm going to create two iterators.
 I'll set the first up with square as the transform and the second the same as the first, but with a post-affine of y=-1 in order to move the second one up by 1 unit.

 [![Opening Blurs](/assets/images/chaotica-intermediate-linear-tiles/chaotica_uczLCgtQDu.png)](/assets/images/chaotica-intermediate-linear-tiles/chaotica_uczLCgtQDu.png) [![Opening Blurs Editor](/assets/images/chaotica-intermediate-linear-tiles/chaotica_ZwakeYbLlP.png)](/assets/images/chaotica-intermediate-linear-tiles/chaotica_ZwakeYbLlP.png)